w3c/wai-intro-wcag/content/wcag3-intro.md

 _We plan to publish the First Public Working Draft (FPWD) of WCAG 3 in January 2021.
 This page will be updated when it is published._ <!-- @@ -->

-WCAG 3 is an early, incomplete draft that is intended to become a W3C Standard in a few years.
+WCAG 3 is currently an incomplete draft that is intended to become a W3C Standard in a few years.
 The current standard, WCAG 2, is introduced in the [Web Content Accessibility Guidelines (WCAG) Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

 The WCAG 3 documents explain how to make the web more accessible to people with disabilities.
 WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web. _(The rest of this page uses “website” for simplicity, yet WCAG applies more broadly than websites.)_